A computational methodology for two-dimensional fluid flows: Numerical simulation and verification

-Solving of the incompressible Navier-Stokes equation is a challenging endeavor in the field of Computational Fluid Dynamics. \citet{Weinan95} discussed the occurrence of artificial numerical boundary layer if a classical fractional step method is employed (see also, \cite{San2013}).
-In this article, we do not have enough room to address these unresolved challenges; however, we aim to demonstrate the potential of the present development to the field of CFD, using a simulation of the classical shear driven flow.
-This is an incompressible flow in a square cavity $[0,1]\times[0,1]$ with boundary conditions $u=0=v$ on boundaries, $x=0$, $x=1$, and $y=0$.
-To model the lid of the cavity with a constant speed, $u=1$ and $v=0$ are used on the boundary, $y=1$.
-Since we can not derive the exact solution for the shear driven flow, a reference simulation may be used to verify our simulation. \citet{Ghia82} and \citet{Ghadimi2013}) examined a similar shear driven flow, using the steady-state vorticity equation (see eqs(1-2) of~\cite{Ghadimi2013}).
+A shear-driven flow is a circulation in a confined box~\cite{Ghia82,Perrin2006,Ghadimi2013}, where an imposed shear stress drives the fluid, and is a classical test problem for the assessment of CFD codes.
+The simulation of a shear driven flow using the incompressible Navier-Stokes equation is a challenging endeavor in the field of Computational Fluid Dynamics. \citet{Weinan95} discussed the occurrence of artificial numerical boundary layer if a classical fractional step method is employed to solve the incompressible Navier-Stokes equation (see also, \cite{San2013}).
+In this article, we do not have enough room to address these unresolved challenges with this fractional step projection method; however, we aim to demonstrate the potential of the present discretization technique to the field of CFD, using a simulation of the classical shear driven flow.
+This is an incompressible flow in a square cavity $[0,1]\times[0,1]$ with no slip conditions $u=0=v$ on boundaries, $x=0$, $x=1$, and $y=0$.
+To model the imposed shear stress, Dirichlet type boundary conditions, $u=1$ and $v=0$, have been used on the boundary, $y=1$.
+Since we cannot derive the exact solution for the shear driven flow, a reference simulation may be used to verify our simulation. \citet{Ghia82} and \citet{Ghadimi2013}) examined a similar shear driven flow, using the steady-state vorticity equation (see eqs(1-2) of~\cite{Ghadimi2013}).
 Although the present numerical method and the set of equations are different than those used by~\citet{Ghia82} and~\citet{Ghadimi2013}, these reference results are useful feedback for assessing a simulation of shear driven flow using the proposed collocation method.